Chapel Royal, Brighton: Architecture

 The original chapel was a stuccoed building in a broadly Classical style, with rounded sash windows and a pediment with the Prince's coat of arms.
 A row of Doric columns flanked the entrance.
 Inside there were galleries on each wall, supported by decorated columns.
 The gallery above the altar contained the organ, and there was a tall, highly decorated pulpit.
 The alterations of 1876–1877 removed the gallery above the altar and added a chancel, separated from the nave by an iron rood screen, new pulpit and lectern.

 The rebuilding of the exterior in 1882–1883 (south elevation) and 1896 (east elevation), prompted by the demolition of buildings adjacent to the south side of the chapel to allow North Street to be widened, involved replacing the stucco with red brick, enlarging the pediment and giving the new south elevation a similar appearance.
 It is neither as tall nor as long as the east side (facing Prince's Place), and has no pediment, but was otherwise very similar until the alterations of 1995 changed the entrance area and added more glass to make more of the interior visible from the street.
 The most significant feature of Arthur Blomfield's work on the exterior was the tall, red-brick clock tower.
 This has some flintwork and a hipped slate roof.
 The tower has four clock faces, each in a terracotta insert.

 The chapel today

 The main weekly service at the Chapel Royal is held on Sundays at 10.00am.
-Other services are held on Saturdays, Tuesdays and Thursdays.
+Other services are held on Wednesdays.
 There has been a long musical tradition at the chapel; concerts have been held right from the beginning, and continue to be a regular feature, usually on Tuesdays.
-A coffee shop, run jointly by parishioners from the Chapel Royal and St Peter's Church on behalf of local charities, operates every Saturday.
+A coffee shop, run jointly by parishioners from the Chapel Royal on behalf of local charities, operates every Saturday.
 The building is also a venue for regular Alcoholics Anonymous meetings, as part of the chapel's pastoral responsibility to help people in the city who face difficulties in their lives.

 The chapel was listed at Grade II* on 30 July 1992.
 As of February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.